-Biden administration struggles to project order as Taliban enters Kabul | CNN Politics
+Biden officials admit miscalculation as Afghanistan's national forces and government rapidly fall | CNN Politics

 Already, some members of Congress are demanding more information from the administration on how its intelligence could have so badly misjudged the situation on the ground, or why more robust contingency plans for evacuating Americans and their allies weren’t in place.

+While Biden can receive the same level of briefings from Camp David, as he has been doing throughout the weekend via a secure video conference, officials are aware of the optics of the President being out of town during this perilous moment.
+Several administration officials have also been on vacation, but began returning to work remotely Sunday or in the West Wing.

+“He is deeply engaged from Camp David,” one senior administration official said, who did not rule out the President returning to the White House.

-The notion the civilian government led by President Ashraf Ghani would be unable to withstand the Taliban’s advances is not a surprise.
+The notion the civilian government led by former President Ashraf Ghani would be unable to withstand the Taliban’s advances is not a surprise.
 Intelligence assessments over the past year have offered differing timetables for what was viewed by many national security officials as an inevitability.

 Biden himself has said repeatedly over the last months, including when Ghani visited him in the Oval Office this summer, that Afghanistan’s leaders would need to reconcile their differences if they had any hope of maintaining power.

-Note: This story has been updated with additional reporting Sunday.